henriksson-lab/panaroo-rs/tests/bench/README.md

 **`time -v maxRSS` is not the memory the run used.** GNU `/usr/bin/time` reports `getrusage(RUSAGE_CHILDREN)`'s "Maximum resident set size", which is the peak of the **single largest process** in the tree.
 It is never a sum.
 Both sides spawn cd-hit; the Python side additionally forks a `multiprocessing` pool.
-So at `-t 10` this column can badly understate what the machine actually had to hold.
+So at high `-t` this column can badly understate what the machine actually had to hold.
 It is kept as the baseline column because it is exact and trivially reproducible by anyone with GNU time.